janchristopherbuen/technical-seo-portfolio/project-technical-audit/project-site-architecture-audit/site-architecture-report.md

 | /media/     | 215  |
 | /static/    | 7    |

-The site organizes content using category directories that contain product pages.
-This hierarchical organization helps search engines understand the relationship between pages.
+### Analysis

+The website follows a **clear category-based structure** where product pages are grouped within category directories.
+This type of structure helps search engines understand page relationships and improves crawl efficiency.

+The `/catalogue/` directory contains the majority of the site's content, indicating that product listings are the primary focus of the website.

 ---